Syntax

 Set or read constant resistance (CR) mode in ohms.

-VALUE- Resistance value in ohms.
+VALUE- Resistance value in ohms (0.03–10000 Ω).
 If omitted, reads current setting.
+Values outside the range are rejected.

 cp